hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] an unselected (default) sequence can be selected by clicking on it
 - [ ] when clicking another sequence, the first sequence is no longer selected, but the second one is
-- [ ] when selecting a sequence with the `Shift` key pressed, the previous selection is not removed
+- [ ] when selecting a sequence with the `Alt` key pressed, the previous selection is not removed
-- [ ] when clicking while pressing `Shift` on a selected sequence, the sequence is deselected
+- [ ] when clicking while pressing `Alt` on a selected sequence, the sequence is deselected
 - [ ] all sequences can be selected with `Ctrl + A`
 - [ ] when all sequences are selected, `Ctrl + A` deselects all sequences
-- [ ] in the standard sequence setup, clicking on the night background and then clicking on the tree sequence while pressing `Alt` selects tree sequence, night background and day background
+- [ ] in the standard sequence setup, clicking on the night background and then clicking on the tree sequence while pressing `Shift` selects tree sequence, night background and day background
 - [ ] selected Sequences can be deleted with `Del`
 - [ ] when multiple sequences are selected the context menu renames all of them
 - [ ] having multiple sequences selected dragging one drags all and they snap in all possible positions